Z-siteA Companion to the Works of Louis Zukofsky

 This movement was written in response to WCW’s death on 4 March 1963.
 When first published in Poetry 103.1 & 3 (Oct.-Nov.
 1963), the editor, Henry Rago, noted that “When Louis Zukofsky sent us his Coronal he hoped that Flossie Williams might see it in print in time for William Carlos Williams’s 80th birthday, September 17th [WCW born 1883].
 This issue of Poetry [featuring long poems and sequences] seemed to us the right place for it; we trust that it comes out near enough to that date to be an observance.
 Mr. Zukofsky writes: ‘The intervening movements of “A” (following 13 which has been printed) are still notes—largely in my head, and may take some years to write down.
 I try not to hurry “A” but let its form happen.
 But when I felt the need to gather the enclosure shortly after Bill’s death, I skipped a few movements in my long poem to make the number of this movement correspond with the day of his birth.
 Other movements of “A” were not written in chronological order, trusting the sequence would work out.
 And that’s the form of it, I suppose’” (Contributors 140).

 Note on the text: The layout of “A”-17 in the complete “A” has been copied from the book publication of “A” 12-21 (1969), which unfortunately takes some liberties in fitting the quotations on the pages.
 The original journal publication of “A”-17 in Poetry (Oct.-Nov.
 1963) follows the typescript far more closely and visually has a much neater and less cramped look.
 All the entries should be clearly indented to the right of the dates on the left, rather than intrude toward the left margin as in the case of the prose excerpts on page 378 and 382.
-Also there should be no irregularity in the layout of the poem spread out over three pages (383-385) for 1954.
-On page 381, there should be a space after the parenthetical date for the music to “Choral: The Pink Church,” since “to Williams…” begins a separate entry.
+Also there should be no irregularity in the layout of the poem spread out over three pages (383-385) for 1954—particularly the far right justification of the lines on page 385 is due to squeezing in the title at the end on the same page.
+On page 381, there should be a line break after the parenthetical date for the music to “Choral: The Pink Church,” since “to Williams…” begins a separate entry.
 The Poetry version is available online at the Poetry Foundation site and is a reliable guide to further minor differences.

 377.1 A CORONAL: a crown, wreath, or garland (CD).
 See 377.4.